nickmvincent/surprise_sandbox/README.md

 # Surprise Sandbox

-Able to run a variety of recsys tests using Surprise.
-Requires Surprise to be installed to actually train and evaluate recommenders.
+Able to run a variety of recsys tests using Surprise (ADD LINK HERE) Requires our forked version of Surprise to be installed to actually train and evaluate recommenders.
 Requires Jupyter, Pandas, numpy, seaborn, scipy, and matplotlib to explore results.
 Recommended approach is to just install latest Anaconda distribution.